Josh Duhamel: Relationships and family

-Duhamel met and began dating singer Stacy Ann Ferguson, better known by her stage name Fergie, in September 2004 after Ferguson appeared on Duhamel's show Las Vegas with her then-band The Black Eyed Peas.
-The couple wed on January 10, 2009, in a Catholic ceremony at the Church Estate Vineyards in Malibu, California.
+Duhamel met and began dating singer Stacy Ann Ferguson, better known as Fergie, in September 2004 after she appeared on Las Vegas with her then-band, The Black Eyed Peas.
+The couple married on January 10, 2009, in a Catholic ceremony at the Church Estate Vineyards in Malibu, California.
 They have a son born in August 2013.
-On September 14, 2017, the couple announced that they had separated earlier in the year.
-On June 1, 2019, the couple filed for divorce after two years of separation.
-As of late November 2019, their divorce was finalized.
+In September 2017, the couple announced that they had separated earlier in the year.
+In June 2019, they filed for divorce after two years of separation.
+Their divorce was finalized in November 2019.

-In late 2018, Duhamel began dating former Miss World America Audra Mari.
-On January 8, 2022, Duhamel announced his engagement to Mari.
-They married on September 10, 2022.
-In September 2023, it was announced that the couple were expecting their first child together.
-Their son was born in January 2024.
-In a 2023 interview, Duhamel said: "That's why Audra's so great for me.
-We're both hardcore North Dakotans.
-We both love lake life."
+In 2018, Duhamel began dating former Miss World America Audra Mari.
+The couple married on September 10, 2022.
+They have a son born in January 2024 and a daughter born in May 2026.

 Interests and politics

 Duhamel is a practicing Catholic and attends church regularly.

-On April 8, 2016, Duhamel posted a selfie in which he wore a T-shirt bearing the name of Doug Burgum, then a candidate for the Republican nomination for governor of North Dakota in the 2016 election.
+On April 8, 2016, Duhamel posted a selfie wearing a T-shirt bearing the name of Doug Burgum, then a candidate for the Republican nomination for governor of North Dakota in the 2016 election.
 On June 28, 2023, Duhamel endorsed Burgum, then governor of North Dakota, in the 2024 Republican Party presidential primary.
 In an Instagram story, Duhamel wrote, "I don't normally get involved in politics, but Governor Burgum has become a good friend over the years and I can't think of anyone better than him to be our president."

 Residence

 Duhamel owns two cabins in Minnesota.
-In October 2023, in an interview on In Depth with Graham Bensinger, Duhamel said: "And the older I got, the more I wanted to come back here [to North Dakota]."
+In October 2023, in an interview on In Depth with Graham Bensinger, he said, "And the older I got, the more I wanted to come back here [to North Dakota]."
 He described his lake house as a place where he "can get back to being who I really am."